Bonjour et Bienvenue

 The French program provides students with the opportunity to develop an understanding and appreciation of another culture, and the ability to communicate with members of that culture in both the written and spoken forms.
 Students learn French by building on their progressive knowledge each year in a variety of topics and themes.
 Music and ICT are incorporated into the LOTE program and are an integral part of student focus and success.

-The emphasis in Year K,1 and 2 – is on Listening Responding and Speaking confidence, with Years 5 including – Viewing, Reading & Responding and Writing skills.
+The emphasis in Kindergarten, Year 1 and Year 2 – is on Listening Responding and Speaking confidence, with Years 5 including – Viewing, Reading & Responding and Writing skills.

 Year 7 and 8